virus251/awsvpn/README.md

 7. Configure security group with these inbound rules:
    - SSH (port 22) from your IP
    - Custom UDP (port 1194) from anywhere (0.0.0.0/0)
-     or can change the port number but then make sure to use that port in configuration files
+     or you can change the port number as follows but then make sure to use that port in configuration files
    - Custom UDP (port 1195) from anywhere (0.0.0.0/0)
 8. Create or select a key pair which you named/generated "xxxx.pem"
 9. Launch the instance